Going There: The Backstory

 And I would take readers to the Great Isle of Britain where my protagonist runs into some intriguing outlaws in the Lake District of northern England.

 I finished the rough draft of the gap story in 2016.
-Then in 2017 I drafted what became Book Six, or the third in the second trilogy, which took me back to Iberia.
+Then in 2017 I drafted what became Book Six, which took me back to Iberia.

 I had never been to the Iberian peninsula, where there’s a stone circle (or oval) more ancient than the circles of Ireland.
 I needed to see that, as well as Zambujal.
 And I had never been to the Lake District in England.